Razor gang: Razors as preferred criminal weapon: 1927–1930

 The gang violence was curtailed in the 1930s by the Vagrancy Amendment Act NSW 1929.
-It contained "criminal consorting" clauses which prevented known criminals from associating with one other and led to diminished gang violence.
-At the same time, the Crimes Amendment Act 1930 was also passed, leading to six-month imprisonment terms for anyone found possessing cutthroat razors without good reason.
+It contained "criminal consorting" clauses that prevented known criminals from associating with one other and led to diminished gang violence.
+At the same time, the Crimes Amendment Act 1930 was also passed, leading to six-month imprisonment terms for anyone found possessing cut-throat razors without good reason.

 In 1935, newly appointed Sydney Police Commissioner MacKay summoned the feuding Devine and Leigh to his office.
 While he would not vigorously enforce anti-bootleg and anti-prostitution laws, he announced that the new police powers granted to his constabulary would be used against both women and their criminal enterprises unless there was immediate mitigation of gang violence and cocaine distribution.
 They did so, which left the New South Wales State Police able to concentrate their attention on the illicit cocaine trade in 1938/39.
 Following intensive policing of overseas supply routes, the cocaine trade finally began to ebb.

 With the onset of the Second World War, gang figures enlisted and went to fight in the European and Pacific theatres of that conflict.
 Even the arrival of US service personnel did not reinvigorate the Leigh and Devine criminal empires, which now faced competition.
 With these events, the "razor gang" era drew to a close.

 Political metaphor

 The term "razor gang" is used in Australian political discourse to refer to a group – often a committee – tasked with finding ways to cut government spending.
-It was first widely applied to the Fraser Government's Review of Commonwealth Functions Committee, which was established in 1980 as a subcommittee of federal cabinet.
+It was first widely applied to the Fraser government's Review of Commonwealth Functions Committee, which was established in 1980 as a subcommittee of federal cabinet.
 It had three members – Industry and Commerce Minister Phillip Lynch (chairman), Treasurer John Howard, and Finance Minister Margaret Guilfoyle.
 The committee's report, handed down in May 1981, found 350 government functions that it believed could be eliminated, reduced, or transferred to other levels of government.
 This was to produce savings of $500 million.
-Other notable "razor gangs" have been established by the Rudd Government (a group of about ten Department Finance officers) and the Abbott Government (the Commission of Audit, comprising five commissioners appointed from outside the government).
+Other notable "razor gangs" have been established by the Rudd government (a group of about ten Department Finance officers) and the Abbott government (the Commission of Audit, comprising five commissioners appointed from outside the government).